Lee Smith, Harold Baines To Be Inducted Into The Baseball Hall Of Fame

-Baseball greats Lee Smith and Harold Baines finally received the news each has been longing to hear for the nearly two decades they’ve been retired from the game, when on Sunday, December 9, it was announced that both men have been elected for induction into the coveted National Baseball Hall of Fame.
+Baseball greats Lee Smith and Harold Baines finally received the news each has been longing to hear for the nearly two decades they’ve been retired from the game.
+On Sunday, December 9, it was announced that both men have been elected for induction into the coveted National Baseball Hall of Fame.

 MLB.com reports that Smith and Baines received the nod to head up to Cooperstown – courtesy of the Today’s Game Era Committee.
 The 16-member electorate reportedly held a vote during the annual Winter Meetings in Las Vegas, and came away with a unanimous consensus for Smith – while pushing Baines over the top thanks to 12 out of 16 ballots waving him past the 75 percent threshold needed for him to be able to join the July 21 ceremony.

-In 22 seasons Baines collected 2866 hits, homered 384 times, and drove in 1628 runs while maintaining a.289 lifetime batting average, according to Baseball Reference.
-He was a six time All-Star who played with the Texas Rangers, the Oakland Athletics, the Baltimore Orioles, the Cleveland Indians, and the Chicago White Sox – with whom he started and ended his career.
+In 22 seasons, Baines collected 2,866 hits, homered 384 times, and drove in 1,628 runs while maintaining a.289 lifetime batting average, according to Baseball Reference.
+He was a six-time All-Star who played with the Texas Rangers, the Oakland Athletics, the Baltimore Orioles, the Cleveland Indians, and the Chicago White Sox – with whom he started and ended his career.
 While Baines never did take home a ring in his playing days, he was fortunate enough to win a World Series title as a coach with the 2005 championship White Sox team.
 Baines’ No. 3 has been retired by the Sox.

 Harold Baines and Lee Smith have been elected to the @baseballhall by the Today’s Game Era Committee.